Monday, September 15, 2014 | 12:00 PM - 4:00 PM

 Speaker: Sean F. Brady (The Rockefeller University), Steven Edgar (MIT), Justin Nodwell (University of Toronto), Kang Zhou (MIT)

 Secondary metabolites or idiolites play many roles in biological systems, including communication, defense and signaling.
 This symposium takes a systems biology approach to explore their biological effects and potential benefits for human health.

-Speakers: Charles Camarda (NASA), Dave Mosher (Popular Science), Sara Zwart (NASA)
+Panelists: Charles Camarda (NASA) and Sara Zwart (NASA)

 Organizers: Raj Bawa (Bawa Biotech LLC; Rensselaer Polytechnic Institute), Scott E. McNeil

 (Nanotechnology Characterization Laboratory – Frederick National Laboratory for Cancer Research), Stefan Mühlebach (Vifor Pharma Ltd.; University of Basel, Switzerland), Melanie Brickman Stynes (The New York Academy of Sciences), and Melinda Miller (The New York Academy of Sciences)

 Keynote Speaker: Sally Tinkle (Science and Technology Policy Institute, IDA)